Prettyhtml/prettyhtml/packages/webparser/README.md

 # @starptech/webparser

 Optimized html parser for HTML5 Web Components.

-## Features

-- Can parse custom self-closing elements
-- Can parse tags and attributes case-sensitive
-- Can skip decoding of html entities
-- Can consume the first linefeed in `pre`, `textarea` or `listing` tags (is skipped by HTML5 spec)

-_Those features are very useful if you want to implement a HTML formatter or anything else where a less strict parser is needed to keep all informations in the ast._
+The parser supports features which are very useful if you want to implement a HTML formatter or anything else where a less strict parser is needed to keep all informations in the ast.

 ## Installation